tzhao42/curriculum-tsp/README.md

 # 6883-vrp

+Credits to mveres01/pytorch-drl4vrp for the implementation of the Nazari paper.

+I'll update this readme later with more info.

 Implementation of: Nazari, Mohammadreza, et al. "Deep Reinforcement Learning for Solving the Vehicle Routing Problem." arXiv preprint arXiv:1802.04240 (2018).

 Currently, Traveling Salesman Problems and Vehicle Routing Problems are supported.
 See the _tasks/_ folder for details.